Updated on May 17, 2023

 Killing a springtail infestation won’t eliminate the underlying problem.
 In the case of mold or fungus, the situation could actually become worse without the springtails there to feed on the spores.

-However, you may choose to use some remedies to keep a population under control until you can handle the real problem.
+However, you may choose to use some remedies to keep an indoor infestation under control until you can handle the real problem.

 Insecticides will allow you to get the population under control quickly but are a health risk when used around children and pets.
 Better solutions are diatomaceous earth and contact sprays made with neem oil.